X1vova1X/Tuxtility-Moddable/README.md

-# Tuxtility
+# Tuxtility Moddable

-Tuxtility is an extension that has any blocks that you can imagine!
+Tuxtility Moddable is a base for development flavors of Tuxtility.

 ## Flavors